TBSDrJ/Speed_Compare_Bernoulli/Bernoulli.md

 ## Later steps in the development of Bernoulli numbers

 If you want to read more about the emergence of the role of the Bernoulli Numbers in classical number theory and algebra, I found Paulo Ribenboim's _13 Lectures on Fermat's Last Theorem_ to be very helpful (though I was a couple of years into graduate study in mathematics before I read it, so YMMV).
+All of the theorems below are quoted from there (pgs 108-109).

 We know better ways to compute them now, and we certainly know a lot more about them than Jakob Bernoulli ever did.
 There are a couple of important properties to know: